Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/documentation.md

 more about how we share code with each other when we cover the Rust ecosystem, but even as we're just learning the language, we can leverage the power of libraries for things like code reuse within the same project.

 Let's try it out.
-First, lets make a normal program, remember you can do this with something like:
+First, let's make a normal program, remember you can do this with something like:
 `cargo new iriss-documentation`

 In `main.rs`, we'll make a single function and our main program will just check it works.